ramonbakker/dotfiles/nvim/.config/nvim/README.md

 Install the language server for Lua by following the instructions on https://luals.github.io/#neovim-install.
 6. Install php-cs-fixer with 'composer global require friendsofphp/php-cs-fixer'.
-7. Copy UltiSnips/php.snippets.example to UltiSnips/php.snippets and edit according to your preferences.
-8. Copy UltiSnips/typescript.snippets.example to UltiSnips/typescript.snippets and edit according to your preferences.
-9. Copy jsdoc_templates/default.js.example to jsdoc_templates/default.js and edit according to your preferences.
+7. Copy jsdoc_templates/default.js.example to jsdoc_templates/default.js and edit according to your preferences.
-10. Copy pdv_templates/function.tpl.example to pdv_templates/function.tpl and edit according to your preferences.
+8. Copy pdv_templates/function.tpl.example to pdv_templates/function.tpl and edit according to your preferences.
-11. Put configuration in ~/.zshrc:
+9. Put configuration in ~/.zshrc:
 ```
 PATH=$PATH:~/.local/bin
 plugins=(git laravel ng supervisor yarn composer zsh-autosuggestions vi-mode fzf zsh-syntax-highlighting zsh-interactive-cd)
 export FZF_DEFAULT_COMMAND="fdfind --type f --hidden --follow --exclude .git"
 ```
-12. (Recommended) Use fd-find instead of find for fzf, which gives a better performance: see https://github.com/junegunn/fzf#settings.
+10. (Recommended) Use fd-find instead of find for fzf, which gives a better performance: see https://github.com/junegunn/fzf#settings.
 You might need to change fd to fdfind in the configuration.
-13. Copy (or create symbolic links) files for tmux, yabai and skhd:
+11. Copy (or create symbolic links) files for tmux, yabai and skhd:
 ```zsh
 $ cp tmux/.tmux.conf ~/.tmux.conf
 $ cp yabai/.yabairc ~/.yabairc